Interior Design Degree

 During the fall and spring semesters, classes meet only once a week for the hours listed in the class schedule.
 This "block scheduling" works best for Interior Design project-type classes.

 Beginning and intermediate level classes focus on specific skills or information.
-The classes culminate in the four advanced studio classes where all skills and information are utilized in comprehensive projects in one of four specialized areas: residential, universal (special needs), office and contract.
-The residential studio should be taken first since the space planning skills developed in this class will be necessary for the other studio classes.
+The classes culminate in the three advanced studio classes where all skills and information are utilized in comprehensive projects in one of three specialized areas: residential, contract and office design.
+The final courses of Professional Practices and Ethics and Portfolio Review prepare students to enter the interior design industry.

 This is the most important class to take first since it is the prerequisite for many other classes.
 This class is usually available every semester, including summer.